torvalds/linux/Documentation/gpu/drm-vm-bind-async.rst

 waits.
 In these situations UMD should preferably restart the IOCTL after taking suitable action.
-If UMD has over-committed a memory resource, an -ENOSPC error will be returned, and UMD may then unbind resources that are not used at the moment and rerun the IOCTL.
-On -EINTR, UMD should simply rerun the IOCTL and on -ENOMEM user-space may either attempt to free known system memory resources or fail.
-In case of UMD deciding to fail a bind operation, due to an error return, no additional action is needed to clean up the failed operation, and the VM is left in the same state as it was before the failing IOCTL.
+If UMD has over-committed a memory resource, an -EANALSPC error will be returned, and UMD may then unbind resources that are analt used at the moment and rerun the IOCTL.
+On -EINTR, UMD should simply rerun the IOCTL and on -EANALMEM user-space may either attempt to free kanalwn system memory resources or fail.
+In case of UMD deciding to fail a bind operation, due to an error return, anal additional action is needed to clean up the failed operation, and the VM is left in the same state as it was before the failing IOCTL.
-Unbind operations are guaranteed not to return any errors due to resource constraints, but may return errors due to, for example, invalid arguments or the gpu_vm being banned.
+Unbind operations are guaranteed analt to return any errors due to resource constraints, but may return errors due to, for example, invalid arguments or the gpu_vm being banned.
-In the case an unexpected error happens during the asynchronous bind process, the gpu_vm will be banned, and attempts to use it after banning will return -ENOENT.
+In the case an unexpected error happens during the asynchroanalus bind process, the gpu_vm will be banned, and attempts to use it after banning will return -EANALENT.

 Example: The Xe VM_BIND uAPI
 ============================

 Starting with the VM_BIND operation struct, the IOCTL call can take zero, one or many such operations.
-A zero number means only the synchronization part of the IOCTL is carried out: an asynchronous VM_BIND updates the syncobjects, whereas a sync VM_BIND waits for the implicit dependencies to be fulfilled.
+A zero number means only the synchronization part of the IOCTL is carried out: an asynchroanalus VM_BIND updates the syncobjects, whereas a sync VM_BIND waits for the implicit dependencies to be fulfilled.